-Do all your gardening projects before placing any plants.
-Landscaping may include a porch, sidewalk, driveway, parking areas, decks, fences, patios, and gazebo.
-These projects often involve construction, which can compact the soil or damage lawns and plantations, so it's important to complete any heavy work before plantations begin.
-With extensive experience writing for home design and architecture magazines, Kelly Roberson is an experienced professional.
+Gardening projects should always be done before any plants are placed.
+Landscaping can involve a variety of elements, such as porches, sidewalks, driveways, parking areas, decks, fences, patios, and gazebos.
+These projects often involve construction, which can compact the soil or damage lawns and plantations.
+To avoid this, it is important to complete any heavy work before plantations begin.